kamilburda/gimp-export-layers/docs/sections/Usage.md

 If you close GIMP, the settings will be reset.

 To save settings permanently, press the `Settings` button and choose `Save Settings`.
+Alternatively, you can save settings by pressing Ctrl + S anywhere in the dialog.

 To reset settings to their default values, press the `Settings` button and choose `Reset Settings`.